How to tell us the nature of the emergency:

-- Call our customer service staff at 314-801-0800 if you have questions or require same-day service.
-Due to the large number of calls we receive at this number, hold times are often long.
-However, once you reach a technician, he or she will be happy to assist you with emergency service.
+*Due to the large number of calls we receive at this number, hold times are often long.
+However, once you reach a technician, they will be happy to assist you with emergency service.